nhannguyen95/learning-notes/system-design/caching.md

 The cache appears to application service as a single store, and objects are allocated to individual cache servers using a hash function on the object key.

-Best practices on cache design:
-- Monitor production cache usage to make sure hit and miss rate are in line with expectation.
-- For each combination of read/write strategy pair, assess where reads and writes go to (cache or db).
-- There must not be any consequences on a cache miss.

 ### Eviction Algorithms

 Eviction policies are needed to prevent caches from using up all available memory.
+A good strategy in selecting an appropriate eviction policy is to consider the data stored in your cluster and the outcome of keys being evicted.

 #### Most Recently Used (MRU)